 Best Moisturizing: CeraVe Baby Hydrating Sunscreen SPF 45

-If your skin is reactive, so you'll need a formula that's both protective but also non-irritating.
+If your skin is reactive, you'll need a formula that's both protective but also non-irritating.
 This fragrance-free physical blocker from CeraVe is made with a mix of zinc oxide and titanium dioxide.
 It also comes with the seal of approval from the National Eczema Foundation, making it ideal for those with sensitive skin, and is free of sulfates and parabens.
 As the name "CeraVe" suggests, the brand's products are made with ceramides, which are lipid molecules that occur naturally in the skin and help it retain moisture.

 Best for Kids: Babyganics Sunscreen Stick SPF 50